 When cooking for yourself and your family, it’s important to look after everyone’s health.
 If you’re not careful, you can catch a nasty infection, so it’s mandatory to keep germs at bay in those places where you handle food, especially your kitchen sink.

-Here, you’ll learn how to clean and disinfect your sink—even after handling raw meat.
+In this informative guide brought to you by a top-rated house cleaning company, Here, you’ll learn how to clean and disinfect your sink—even after handling raw meat.
 But first, we need to make something clear:

 Cleaning vs. disinfecting your sink